tracker code

 Professor Donald Milton, an aerobiology expert from the University of Maryland, was instrumental in the World Health Organisation (WHO) announcement in July 2020 that COVID-19 can be transmitted via the air.
 He underlines the importance of swift action to prevent airborne transmission in indoor environments: “We need to subsidise bars and restaurants to stay closed.
 We need to increase ventilation where we can and start making as widespread as possible use of air sanitation with upper-room germicidal UV and maybe far UV in those places that must be open, like elementary schools.
 We need to stagger hours of starting work and keep density on public transport low, or open windows.
 And we need to wear masks”.

-The science behind UV-C is well documented and widely acknowledged around the world.
-Please contact us for links to some of the hundreds of scientific papers that we have and continue to assemble on the efficacy of UV-C as a highly effective infection intervention against COVID-19.
+The science behind GUV is well documented and widely acknowledged around the world.
+Please contact us for links to some of the hundreds of scientific papers that we have and continue to assemble on the efficacy of GUV as a highly effective infection intervention against COVID-19.
 These include papers on the human aerosol transmission routes, and papers on various forms of ventilation and their strengths and weaknesses.

 For more information on how PP-L Biosafety can help your organisation to improve air security to prevent the transmission of germs and viruses, please contact our team.